MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-and-manage-terms.md

 ### Deprecate term
 <a name="__deprecate_a_term"> </a>

-- Select **Deprecate Term**.
+- Select **Deprecate term**.
 This action makes any instances of this term in any term set to which it belongs unavailable for tagging.
 Child terms of the term are not deprecated.